logan12358/SpeckleJS/README.md

 let client = new Client('https://your.server.url/api/v1', 'YOUR JWT TOKEN')
 ```

-Then, use the client to do fun things:
+Then, use the client to do fun things (disclaimer, I haven't tested this example yet):

 ```javascript
 client.streams.getAll()                         // Get all streams